akononovicius/physRisk-content-repository/articles/2018/cristelli-order-book-model.md

 First of all instead traditional price, or log-price, series plot on the bottom left you see relative price series plot.
-Recall that this model operates using distances in price ticks and actual price.
+Recall that this model operates using distances in price ticks from some undefined reference level.
 To get price series you should add some fixed number (price at "zero" level).

 Another difference is related to how return is measured in [cite id="Cristelli2010EPJB"].
 In the paper return is measured as absolute